Star Reach (video game)

-Star Reach is a real-time strategy video game for DOS released by Interplay in 1994.
+Star Reach is an hybrid action and real-time strategy video game for DOS released by Interplay in 1994.
 It was published as Space Federation in Europe.

 Plot

 The purpose of the game is to lead one of seven species (humans and six other alien species) in a race to rule the universe, one galaxy at a time.

 Gameplay

 Reception

 A reviewer for Next Generation commented that though Star Reach "attempts to bring the best elements of arcade play and strategy together", it lacks any innovative or unique feature aside from the world building elements.
 He further criticized that the two-player mode "usually boil[s] down to who hits whom first", and gave the game two out of five stars.